kr40/dotfiles/README.md

-# My Dotfiles and Install Instructions
+# My Dotfiles and Dev Environment Setup

-- My aliases I like to use with oh my bash
+- Aliases I like to use with oh-my-bash installation

-- Install instructions for my preferred dev environment
+## Installation

+- Clone the repo
+- Make sure you have oh-my-bash installed
+- Make ./install.sh executable `(chmod a+x ./install.sh)`
+- Run `./install.sh`
+- Restart your terminal